WordPress/gutenberg/docs/contributors/code/testing-overview.md

 Contributors to Gutenberg will note that PRs include continuous integration E2E tests running the native mobile E2E tests on Android and iOS.
 For troubleshooting failed tests, check our guide on [native mobile tests in continious integration](docs/contributors/native-mobile.md#native-mobile-e2e-tests-in-continuous-integration).
 More information on running these tests locally can be found in the [relevant directory README.md](https://github.com/WordPress/gutenberg/tree/HEAD/packages/react-native-editor/__device-tests__).

+### Native mobile integration tests

+There is an ongoing effort to add integration tests to the native mobile project using the [`react-native-testing-library`](https://testing-library.com/docs/react-native-testing-library/intro/) library.
+A guide to writing integration tests can be found [here](native-mobile-integration-test-guide.md).

 ## End-to-end Testing

 End-to-end tests use [Puppeteer](https://github.com/puppeteer/puppeteer) as a headless Chromium driver, and are otherwise still run by a [Jest](https://jestjs.io/) test runner.

+### Using wp-env

 If you're using the built-in [local environment](/docs/contributors/code/getting-started-with-code-contribution.md#local-environment), you can run the e2e tests locally using this command: